Progressive-Victory/the-website/README.md

 **AFTER** installing Node.js you **MUST** install [pnpm](https://pnpm.io/installation) to manage the dependencies for this project.
 We do **NOT** use npm, if you use npm your builds will fail!

 The easiest way to install pnpm is via npm after installing Node.js.
-Otherwise visit the linked page above to install it on your machine.
+Otherwise, visit the linked page above to install it on your machine.

 ```sh
 npm install -g pnpm@latest-10